-The financial statements are prepared on the historical cost basis except that available-for-sale financial assets are stated at fair value.
+The financial statements are prepared on the historical cost basis except that financial instruments at fair value through profit or loss and available-for-sale financial assets are stated at fair value.

 (c) Functional and presentation currency

 The functional currency of the Bank is the Kyrgyz som ("KGS") as, being the national currency of the Kyrgyz Republic, it reflects the economic substance of the majority of underlying events and circumstances relevant to them.